 - National and International Relations leads and facilitates organization-wide improvement that is informed by national and international perspectives.
 The AER is committed to demonstrating national and international leadership in regulating energy resources by learning from and sharing best practices and knowledge with our peers across Canada and around the globe.

 - Public Affairs is responsible for making sure that the AER’s communications, both internal and external, are clear, timely and easy to understand.
-It provides many services to the organization, including media relations and crisis communications, strategic planning and advice, internal and corporate communications, editing, graphic design, digital media services, and web services.
+It provides many services to the organization, including research, data analysis and insight, media relations and crisis communications, strategic planning and advice, internal and corporate communications, content development and publishing, editing, graphic design, digital media services, and web services.

 Division Overview – Law Branch